 - Is your lawyer courteous and professional with the opposing lawyer?

 - Is your lawyer doing the things they told you they would be doing?

-In the final analysis, in addition to the items above, you will probably have a gut feeling if the lawyer is not suitable for you.
-If you have a retained attorney, you can act any time you want, within reason.
-Having the right criminal defense lawyer can make the difference between freedom and prison, guilt or innocence, and financial liberation or devastation.
+In the final analysis, besides the items above, you will probably have a gut feeling that the lawyer is unsuitable for you.
+If you have a retained, hired criminal defense attorney, you can act any time you want, within reason.
+Having the right lawyer can make the difference between freedom and prison, guilt or innocence, and financial liberation or devastation.
 A conviction can be life-altering, and having the best legal counsel by your side can be invaluable.